 “In the 1970s, a group of visionaries felt that the Los Angeles community needed a school which would prepare children for life in an increasingly international environment.
 In 1978, they decided to make their vision a reality and to open a school, using the proven French educational system as the foundation for their school’s curriculum.

 It all began in a small house in Van Nuys with seven students.
 Some of the founders’ children were among these first students and they worked hard, alongside their parents, to prepare for their new school LYCÉE INTERNATIONAL DE LOS ANGELES ( LILA) which was originally named Collège d’études françaises (CEF) School and later The French American Schools of Southern California before it was named LILA 0r Lycée International de Los Angeles and then International School of Los Angeles.”

-The original founders of the International School of Los Angeles are Monique and John Mickus and Pierrette and Jacques Gaspart.
+The original founders of the International School of Los Angeles are Monique, John Mickus, Pierrette Gaspart and Jacques Gaspart.

 The school rebranded and changed its name in 2016 to International School of Los Angeles.